0xJasonMurray/validatePuppetCsr/README.md

 example.com.
 Puppet will search for puppet.example.com

-When the system boots up it will build the server using the Ubuntu 14.04 LTS image, install Puppet, connect to the puppet master, and build the server.
+When the system boots up it will install the server using the Ubuntu 14.04 LTS image, install Puppet, connect to the puppet master, puppet will finish the server configuration.

 ## References